googlemaps/gmp-firebase-extensions/firestore-geocode-address/PREINSTALL.md

 ### Estimate the best driving time between two addresses

-If an origin and destination are provided to the collection, the extension calls the Distance Matrix API to calculate the best driving time between two addresses.
+The extension estimate best dirivng time between two addresses when an origin and destination are added/updated in a document from the target collection.

-This extension will estimate bestDrivingTime information based on the provided origin and destination addresses.
+For example, if we configure the extension to listen to the `address_book` collection - the document created from the code snippet below will trigger the extension to add an estimate for `bestDrivingTime` between the `origin` and `destination` address to the document.

 ```javascript
 admin.firestore().collection('address_book').add({